aiddata/geo-datasets/datasets/viirs_ntl/README.md

 - `overwrite_download` / `overwrite_extract` / `overwrite_processing`, if true, overwrite existing files rather than skipping
 - `max_retries` is the retry count for the monthly directory listing
 - `mod_auth_openidc_session` — the EOG cookie; leave the `<ADD-…>` placeholder in `config.toml` and set the real value in `.env` (see Authentication)

+Note:
+- the monthly produce is not masked as the premasked product is only available for the 2012-2020 period, and the 2021-2023 products are not yet available in a premasked form.
+- TODO: the annual masks can be applied to the monthly products, but this is not yet implemented in the code.

 ## Source